 How to Use Black Pepper

 1. Prepare a soup with black pepper and other spices and consume it to treat cold and coughs.
-It is also used in Ayurvedic and Unani medicinal practices.
+It is also used in Ayurvedic medicine and Unani medicinal practices.

 2. Crush the black pepper and make a paste with a small quantity of honey.
 Consume it, to get relief from chest congestion due to pollution, cold, or flu.